FlexDoc.XYZ - Overview

 The large documentation generator is implemented as a set of template (also called template application).
 It includes one or several main templates, which are those specified to the template processor.
 All others are subsidiary templates (or subtemplates) that work as procedures.
 They are called from the main templates as well as each other.

-Different main templates may implement different variations of the same documentation generator, for instance, to generate framed HTML documentation or single-file HTML/RTF documentation etc.
+Different main templates may implement different variations of the same documentation generator, for instance, to generate multi-file frameset HTML or single-file HTML/RTF documentation etc.

 ExamplesThe following are three such template applications implementing professional-grade documentation generators.
 The screenshots show demo documentation generated with each template set (click to see HTML).